yssmii/emulated_srs/README.md

-# emulated_srs: A ROS package for obstacle detection emulating a Safety-Related Sensor (SRS)
+# emulated_srs: A ROS package for obstacle detection

 ## Description